 For the small farmer, a fair trade price for their output covers the costs of sustainable production that promotes quality products.
 It promotes use of safer ecological methods that preserve the environment instead of degrading it.
 An additional 'fair trade premium' is invested in community projects to help improve the low standard of living eg. entire villages can have safe drinking water, schooling and medical facilities where none existed before.
 By working within fair trade projects farmers are assured long term partnerships with buyers, sustainable working conditions and financial credit without fear of exploitation.

 For factory workers, fair trade ensures that employers pay decent wages, ensure health and safety standards, guarantee the right to join trade unions, and provide a favourable work environment.
-Estimated retail sales of Fairtrade Certified products in Australia and New Zealand grew by more than 200% between 2009 and 2010 to nearly AU$150 million.
-For more information visit www.fta.org.au.
+For more information visit www.fairtrade.com.au.